atiifx/WordBomb.io-Assistant/README.md

 1. **Download:** Go to the **Releases** section on the right side of this page and download the **`WordBomb.exe`** file from the latest release.
 2. **Directory:** Place the downloaded `.exe` file into a dedicated empty folder.
 3. **Run:** Launch `WordBomb.exe`.
-4. **License:** Enter your assigned VIP license key on the verification screen to log in.
+4. **License:** Enter your assigned license key on the verification screen to log in.

 ---
 *Created with ❤️ by **atii***